Press enter to see results or esc to cancel.

 • Individual Attributes for the COMPASS EP Applicant:

-• Salary compared to the local area (20 possible points)
+• Salary compared to the local area (earn up to 20 points)

-• Is the position on the shortage occupation list?
-(20 possible points)
+• Is the position on the shortage occupation list? (up to 20 bonus points)

 • Firm-related Attributes on the COMPASS

-• Diversity of the candidate relative to the rest of the employees (20 possible points)
+• Diversity of the candidate relative to the rest of the employees (earn up to 20 points)

-• How well the firm supports local employment (20 possible points)
+• How well the firm supports local employment (earn up to 20 points)

-• Strategic Economic Priorities Bonus (10 possible points)
+• Strategic Economic Priorities Bonus (up to 10 bonus points)

-Keep reading to learn more about each category being scored.
+Continue reading to learn more about how to score in each category.

 Individual Attributes For COMPASS Employment Pass Applicant